the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 It's easy, tempting, and even addicting to shotgun out applications, especially with features like LinkedIn's Easy Apply.
 I've been there.

-But in reality, my strongest leads were **relationship-driven**, whether it was direct outreach, high-signal referrals, or recruiter pings.
+But in reality, my strongest leads were **relationship-driven**, whether it was direct outreach, strong referrals, or recruiter pings.

 Build a rich network.
 Nurture it.